szTheory/nagelfar-tcl-code-formatter/doc/README.txt

 Make a GUI to help working with the database builder.
 It should be possible to add packages that should be included in the db.

-BUGS

-The close brace alignment check should match against the line with the opening brace, not the start of the command:
-    cmd xx yy \
-        apa {
-            hejsan
-        }
-Line  4: Close brace not aligned with line 1 (4 8)